-By Fall 2017, the University of Arizona will have twenty-four Collaborative Learning Spaces and five Flexible Learning Spaces distributed across campus ranging in size from 24 to 264 students.
+By Fall 2018, the University of Arizona will have twenty-four Collaborative Learning Spaces and five Flexible Learning Spaces distributed across campus ranging in size from 24 to 264 students.
 Each of the room has a flexible furniture arrangement with students sitting in small groups and projectors/screens or monitors mounted around the room to ensure that all students have a good view of the presentation materials.
 The sound-absorbing carpet and splash of color on the accent wall in each room create an inviting learning environment.
 Tabletop whiteboards provide an effective tool for engaging students in learning tasks.
 Rooms are equipped with enhanced networks and ample power outlets for courses that encourage the use of technology.

 Faculty and Student Comments

 Both faculty and students find the Collaborative Learning Spaces to be beneficial.
 Below are some of the favorable comments we have heard: